abadc0de/moonwalk/README.md

 *   **maxItems**

-    Array parameters may enforce a maximum length using the annotation syntax `maxItems N`, where *N* is any valid non-negative integer.
+    Array parameters may enforce a maximum length using the annotation `maxItems N`, where *N* is any valid non-negative integer.

 *   **minItems**

-    Array parameters may enforce a minimum length using the annotation syntax `minItems N`, where *N* is any valid non-negative integer.
+    Array parameters may enforce a minimum length using the annotation `minItems N`, where *N* is any valid non-negative integer.

 *   **uniqueItems**

     Array parameters may ensure that every item in the array is unique using the `uniqueItems` annotation.

+## Host environments ##

+Some host environments (SocketServer, LuaNode) use one Lua state across multiple requests, while others (CGI, Mongoose, Civetweb) handle each request in a separate Lua state.
+We'll call the first category "persistent hosts" and the second "traditional hosts."

+### SocketServer ###

+Invoke the built-in Lua server like this:

+    lua moonwalk/server/socket.lua /example/ 8910

+Where `/example/` is your API root and `8910` is the port to use.

+### LuaNode ###

+Experimental support for LuaNode is included.
+Invoke the server like this:

+    /path/to/luanode moonwalk/server/luanode.lua /example/ 8910

+Where `/example/` is your API root and `8910` is the port to use.

+### Mongoose/Civetweb ###

+Mongoose/Civetweb support is included.
+Invoke the server like this:

+    /path/to/server/binary \
+    -document_root /srv/www/moonwalk/ \
+    -url_rewrite_patterns /example/**=example/index.lp

-## Apache CGI Setup ##
+### Apache CGI Setup ###

-CGI may not be optimal for a production environment, but it works nicely for development and testing.
-Use this Apache vhost configuration and .htaccess file to get started quickly.
+Use this Apache vhost configuration and .htaccess file as an example.

-### Example Apache vhost config ###
+#### Apache vhost config ####

     <VirtualHost *:80>
         ServerName moonwalk.local